Sapientus/Rabbit-is-my-habbit/README.md

 # DAY 1 after the Farewell

 ** Here I'm again with my tears :)

+I think I feel better and start to feel as previous me.

-** Do you know 'Happy tragedy' by Saint Asonia?
-I often associate it with me.
+Do you know 'Happy tragedy' by Saint Asonia?
+I often associate it with myself.
 Actually even 1 day didn't last after my farewell so I almost did nothing.
 I decided to write my main principles here which I usually try to remember in my tough moments.